 The Washington Traffic Safety Commission’s Party Intervention Patrol Program in Thurston County aims to reduce underage alcohol consumption and traffic accidents involving young adults.
 Officers on Party Intervention Patrol focus solely on preventing underage drinking and do not take other calls.

 The Thurston County Drug Court Program is designed to help nonviolent drug offenders enter treatment instead of prison.
-Individuals in the program receive detox and rehabilitation therapy, but they must abstain from alcohol, complete vocational training and obtain a tax-paying job to avoid incarceration.
+Individuals in the program receive medical detox and rehabilitation therapy, but they must abstain from alcohol, complete vocational training and obtain a tax-paying job to avoid incarceration.

 The Thurston County Narcotics Task Force investigates and prosecutes drug trafficking organizations to reduce drug-related criminal activity in the area.
 The task force also works with community organizations to educate the public and prevent drug abuse.